Smash Palace: Theatrical release

+Reception

+On Rotten Tomatoes, Smash Palace holds an approval rating of 100% based on 7 reviews, with an average rating of 8.60/10.
 The film won much acclaim for the performance of Bruno Lawrence, one of New Zealand's best-known actors.
 It was successful in its home land, and received positive reviews in the United States; Veteran critic Pauline Kael described it as "amazingly accomplished".
-Roger Ebert called it one of the best films of 1981, "so emotionally wise and observant that we learn from it why people sometimes make the front pages with guns in their hands and try to explain that it's all because of love".
-The New York Times picked it as one of its ten best movies of the year.
+Roger Ebert gave Smash Palace four out of four stars and dubbed it one of the best films of 1982, the year of its major theatrical release.
+He wrote that the film was "so emotionally wise and observant that we learn from it why people sometimes make the front pages with guns in their hands and try to explain that it's all because of love".
+The New York Times picked it as one of its ten best movies of 1981.
+A rare negative review came from Time Out, which dismissed the film as a "turkey" and "instantly forgettable".
 At the 1982 Manila Film Festival, Bruno Lawrence received an award for Best Actor for his portrayal of Al Shaw.

 Location

-Much of the film was shot on location at car dismantling business Horopito Motors, which has existed on the same site since the 1940s, in the former town of Horopito near Ohakune (39.34474°S 175.37872°E).
-A scene from road movie Goodbye Pork Pie was also shot in the same location.
-More recently the finale of Hunt for the Wilderpeople was shot at the same site, referencing both the above films.
+Much of the film was shot on location at car dismantling business Horopito Motors, which has existed on the same site since the 1940s, in the locality of Horopito near Ohakune (39.34474°S 175.37872°E).
+A scene from road movie Goodbye Pork Pie (1981) was also shot in the same location.
+In the 21st century, the finale of Hunt for the Wilderpeople (2016) was shot at the same site, referencing the two earlier films.